Avergrove/avergroves-learning-notes/docs/music/clef_transposition.md

 |Soprano Recorder | Concert        | Treble             | None!                      |
 |Alto Recorder    | Concert        | Mezzo Soprano      | -1 Flat                    |

-Clef transposition is actually related to the key signature value technique.
-I've written down what clef is needed for each modification type.
-I didn't update the table since it was in my journal and I am a lazy derg.

 ## Clef Transposition Table
 ---